Bjørge Lillelien: Career

 Lillelien went to Northwestern University to study journalism in 1948.
 After going back to Norway for his military service, he got a job in the newspaper Fremtiden, after which he joined the Norwegian broadcasting network.

 In 1963 he began a long-term working relationship with former Olympic champion skier Håkon Brusveen at a cross country ski race at Holmenkollen.
 This collaboration would last for the rest of Lillelien's working days.
 Brusveen continued to work for NRK after Lillelien's death.

 Although privately Lillelien was quite reserved and reflective, he developed a gregarious on-air persona.
-He said "We shouldn't necessarily make a boring radio programme even if it is a boring football match.
+He said: "We shouldn't necessarily make a boring radio programme even if it is a boring football match.
 We should make a sports show that excites people".

 He continued to work in broadcasting until just before his death from cancer in 1987.

-"Your boys took a hell of a beating"
+"Your boys took a hell of a beating" comment

-Lillelien commentated on radio on Norway's 2–1 victory against England in a World Cup UEFA qualifier in Oslo on 9 September 1981.
-At the end of the match, alternating between the English and Norwegian language, he exultantly proclaimed amidst scenes of jubilant Norway supporters and players in the football stadium:
+Lillelien commentated on radio on Norway's 2–1 victory against England in Oslo on 9 September 1981 in a UEFA Group 4 qualifier for the 1982 World Cup.
+At the end of the match, alternating between the English and Norwegian languages, he exultantly proclaimed amidst scenes of jubilant Norway supporters and players in the football stadium: